 It is helpful to keep everything you need to change your colostomy together in a bag or in one place, so it is a smooth and easy process.

-Going home and living with a colostomy
+Going home with a colostomy

 Talk to your stoma nurse or the ward nurses about the kind of support you feel you will need at home.
 You can ask the stoma nurse to show a close relative how to look after the colostomy, so they can help out when you get home.
 Adjusting to living with a stoma is not always easy and might take time.